dfinity/portal/docs/tutorials/hackathon-prep-guide/4-exploring-the-frontend.md

 # 4: Exploring the frontend

+## Overview

+Recall that a frontend canister is used to contain an application's user interface assets.
+In this tutorial, you will explore the frontend canister code to learn more.

 ## Exploring the `vite-motoko-react` frontend code

 In this sample, there is a frontend canister that provides a UI using React code stored in the `src/App.tsx` file, CSS styling code stored in `src/App.css`, and an index page stored at `src/index.html`.

-The `src/App.tsx` file by default contains the following content:
+The `src/App.tsx` file by default contains the following content, which has been annotated to explain the code's functionality:

 ```typescript